bablokb/pico-esp01/Readme.md

   -  04:30 - 05:00  sleep

-The states "idle" and "connected" consume about the same (with high variation), whereas during data-transfer the (mean) current-draw is much higher.
+The states "idle" and "connected" consume about the same (with high variation), whereas during data-transfer the (mean) current-draw is much higher (not visible: regular, very short peaks at 250mA, mean at about 70mA).

-Depending on the setup (additional peripherals) it might be better to provide a dedicated 3V3 source for the ESP-01S.
+Depending on the setup it might be better to provide a dedicated 3V3 source for the ESP-01S.
+This is especially true if you have additional peripherals connected to the 3V3-rail.

-Sleep mode reduces the current draw for the ESP-01S drastically.
+Sleep mode reduces the current draw for the ESP-01S drastically (measured value was 14.6µA).
 Passing zero as argument to the `deep_sleep(ms)`-method will prevent wakeup until the RST-pin kicks in, which is the normal setup when using the ESP-01S as coprocessor.

 When searching for "ESP-01S deep-sleep" you will find hardware-mods recommending connecting pin 16 of the ESP8266 to the RST-pin.
 This